cnlancehu/solo-doc/src/guide/README.md

 ## Introduction
 Solo is a lightweight port protection tool.

+With Solo, you can make important ports open only to you, thus achieving the effect of hiding ports.

 ### Principle

 By leveraging **the firewall feature provided by cloud service providers**, Solo protects ports by modifying the **Cidr Block** in firewall rules.